raspberrypilearning/documenting-your-code/en/step_1.md

 ## Introduction

-Document your code and create a site for your project.
+To share the programs you've written and help people use them, you will create a website for your projects that documents your code.

 ### What you will make

-You will create a website for your project which automatically creates documentation from your code.
+You will create a website for your project that automatically creates documentation from your code.

 ![project website](images/project_website.PNG)